Top Tools Health Coaches Use to Feel Good

 It also helps each morning to just get grounded by sitting quietly for three minutes and observing your thoughts and bodily sensations.
 This helps to create greater mindfulness throughout your day.

-Health coach Patty shared how a few statements and questions help her get grounded again.
+Executive health coach Patty shared how a few statements and questions help her get grounded again.
 She says that when she feels anxious about something, she first reminds herself of this simple fact.

 “I’m not in crisis”